yyyan-123/CSS5120-Computational-Linguistics-Lab1-Assignment/README.md

 | **File Format** | [.txt / .jsonl / .csv] |

 ### 2. Dataset Introduction
-Briefly describe what this dataset contains, its characteristics, and how you obtained or organized it.
+Briefly describe what this dataset contains, its characteristics, how you obtained it and what research question you plan to use it for.